samtron1412/docs/software/git.md

 **git checkout -b <branch_name>** : create new branch and checkout to it

-## Often use
-`git add -A` : add all changes from tracked and untracked files

-`git commit -am "abc"` : commit all changed from files tracked (not commit file new created)

-`git push origin :[name of your branch]` : delete a branch on github remote

-`git reset --hard HEAD` : revert to previous commit, ignoring any changes, where HEAD is last commit in your current branch

-`git log --pretty=format:"%h %ad | %s%d [%an]" --graph --date=short` : show history

-Let’s look at it in detail:

-+ `--pretty="..."` defines the output format.
-+ `%h` is the abbreviated hash of the commit
-+ `%d` commit decorations (e.g. branch heads or tags)
-+ `%ad` is the commit date
-+ `%s` is the comment
-+ `%an` is the name of the author
-+ `--graph` tells git to display the commit tree in the form of an ASCII graph layout
-+ `--date=short` keeps the date format short and nice

 ## Undoing things
 `git reset`: will rewrite your history